RaiAbhishek/Neural-Network-Scratch/README.md

 # Neural Network Scratch
-Implemenation of a Simple Neural Net having one hidden layer using Numpy.
+Implementation of a Simple Neural Net having one hidden layer using Numpy.

 The code is inspired from numerous resources I have went through.
 Therefore, copied, sort of.